 The many years devoted to campaigns, research and lobbying against the arms trade paid off in 1997 when the Ottawa Treaty, also known as the Anti-Personnel Mine Ban Treaty, banning the production and use of anti-personnel mines, was signed by 122 countries.

 Later that year, the ICBL jointly received the 1997 Nobel Peace Prize in recognition of its efforts.

-Before her untimely death in August 1997, Diana, Princess of Wales had been speaking out against the production and use of landmines and had made several visits to affected countries such as Angola.
+Before her death in August 1997, Diana, Princess of Wales had been speaking out against the production and use of landmines and had made several visits to affected countries such as Angola.

 Lady Diana developed close ties with MAG and was the keynote speaker at a MAG photographic exhibition in London.
 Two decades later, in April 2017, her son Prince Harry continued her work by helping MAG launch the Landmine Free 2025 campaign to lobby for a world free of landmines by 2025.

 Alongside clearance efforts, MAG strove to involve and empower local communities through training and employment.
 The work challenged many perceptions and stigmas in countries where women and disabled people were generally regarded as second-class citizens and relegated to the lowest strata of society.